KrisLaw98/KLawrence.github.io/README.md

 <br />
 I first became interested in Geographic Information Systems during my latter years at UTech since it was part of my courses.
 I had no prior knowledge of it but was interested in how I could manipulate this software to solve or highlight problems.<br />
 <br />
 This realization is what ultimately led me to enroll in Michigan State University's Professional GIS Certificate program.
-As the country’s top-rated program in analytics education with a mission of training students to “turn raw data into solutions for society’s most pressing problems,” the MSPPM program at Carnegie Mellon offered the perfect opportunity to develop the technical competencies I was seeking as well as an ideal environment to practice those skills in a real-world setting—namely, the City of Pittsburgh and its diverse network of organizational partners.<br />
+As one of the country’s top-rated GIS certificate programs with a mission of training students to “turn raw data into solutions for society’s most pressing problems,” the MSPPM program at Carnegie Mellon offered the perfect opportunity to develop the technical competencies I was seeking as well as an ideal environment to practice those skills in a real-world setting—namely, the City of Pittsburgh and its diverse network of organizational partners.<br />
 <br />
 My most recent projects have focused on public interest technologies that help to increase the range and accessibility of social services worldwide, especially as a means of increasing society's resilience to global threats like climate change.<br />
 <br />